Evolutionary Systems Thinking: From Equilibrium Models to Open-Ended Adaptive Dynamics: Introduction

 \section{Introduction}

-The term \emph{evolution} is widely used in economic, policy, technology, and organizational studies to describe long-term change.
-Firms are said to evolve, markets evolve, institutions evolve, and strategies evolve.
-However, in most system dynamics models \cite{meadows2008thinking}, the mechanisms underlying this change remain constrained to fixed state spaces, static transition rules, and equilibrium-seeking dynamics.
-As a result, such models capture adaptation within predefined structures, but struggle to explain how new structures, strategies, or categories emerge over time.
-Evolution is invoked descriptively but rarely implemented mechanistically \cite{nelson1982evolutionary}.
+The term \emph{evolution} is widely used in economic, policy, technological, and organizational studies to describe long-term change.
+System dynamics provides a mature framework for representing feedback, accumulation, delays, and nonlinear behavior \cite{sterman2000business,meadows2008thinking}.
+Yet in many system dynamics models, the relevant stocks, flows, relationships, and transition rules are specified before the simulation begins.
+Such models can exhibit nonlinear behavior, oscillation, path dependence, multiple attractors, and collapse, but they ordinarily describe change within a predefined structure.
+New strategies, institutions, technologies, or categories can appear only if the modeler has already represented them as possible states or transitions.
+This gap has long motivated evolutionary approaches in economics \cite{nelson1982evolutionary}, but it remains difficult to represent the endogenous construction of new categories and interaction structures.

+The central distinction is between a system that moves through a fixed possibility space and one that changes the space through which it can subsequently move.
+In a conventional dynamical model, the state variables may change, while the identities of those variables and the rules governing their interaction remain fixed.
+In an evolutionary system, by contrast, persistent structures generated during the process can become part of the causal environment for future dynamics.
+A strategy can create a market niche, an organizational routine can enable new capabilities, and a policy can create agencies, constituencies, and constraints that shape later policy choices.
+System dynamics makes behavior endogenous to feedback structure; evolutionary system dynamics must additionally allow aspects of that structure to become endogenous to accumulated history.

-This tension reflects a broader issue in scientific explanation.
-Idealized models \cite{cartwright1983laws, mitchell2009complexity} often succeed by deliberately removing history, path dependence, and population effects to produce tractable equations.
-As philosophers of science have emphasized, idealization is not a flaw but a methodological tool \cite{potochnik2017idealization}.
-However, when the phenomena of interest are inherently historical, cumulative, and population-driven, equilibrium-based idealizations can obscure rather than illuminate the causal structure.
-In such cases, simulation-based approaches can offer superior explanatory power—not because they are more detailed, but because they preserve feedback between system state, population composition, and future dynamics.
+This distinction reflects a broader issue in scientific explanation.
+Idealized models \cite{cartwright1983laws} often succeed by suppressing history, population heterogeneity, and contextual variation in order to isolate tractable causal relationships.
+As philosophers of science have emphasized, idealization is not a flaw but a necessary methodological tool \cite{potochnik2017idealization}.
+However, when the phenomenon of interest is inherently historical, cumulative, and population-dependent, fixing the relevant entities and transition structure in advance can remove the mechanism that requires explanation.
+In such cases, simulation-based approaches may offer explanatory value not simply because they contain more detail, but because they preserve feedback among system state, population composition, and the formation of future structure.